Skating Activities

 • Tuesday Senior Skates will include a directional change for the last 15 minutes of the program.

-• The following programs do not change direction: Adult Skates, Thursday Senior Skates, and Sunday Public Skates.
+• The following programs do not change direction: Adult Skates, Thursday Senior Skates, and Sunday morning Public Skates.

 • Ice surface capacity will follow strict guidelines.
 For up-to-date capacity details, please see a Skate Patrol staff.